spineo/quotations/index.md

 The purpose of these tools is to pull raw data when possible.
 Much of the data "cleanup" will be done manually.
 This will include deciding which quotations and events to include as well as which keywords to associate.

-I have created as generic as possible for Web automation [script](https://github.com/spineo/perl-scripts/blob/master/bin/get_quotes.pl) located in my [Perl Scripts](https://github.com/spineo/perl-scripts/) GitHub repository and a shell wrapper in the same directory (for site specific settings) to pull a few thousand quotations/authors from one or more sites.
+I have created as generic as possible for Web automation [script](https://github.com/spineo/perl-scripts/blob/master/bin/get_quotes.pl) located in my [Perl Scripts](https://github.com/spineo/perl-scripts/) GitHub repository and a shell wrapper in the same directory (for site specific settings) to pull a few thousand quotations/authors from one or more sites as well as an optional "context" (for this site, usually a book reference).
 A short extract from the raw data generated is shown below:

 ```
-You've gotta dance like there's nobody watching,###William W. Purkey
+You've gotta dance like there's nobody watching###William W. Purkey###
-You know you're in love when you can't fall asleep because reality is finally better than your dreams.###Dr. Seuss
+You know you're in love when you can't fall asleep because reality is finally better than your dreams.###Dr. Seuss###
-A friend is someone who knows all about you and still loves you.###Elbert Hubbard
+A friend is someone who knows all about you and still loves you.###Elbert Hubbard###
 Darkness cannot drive out darkness: only light can do that.
-Hate cannot drive out hate: only love can do that.###Martin Luther King Jr.,
+Hate cannot drive out hate: only love can do that.###Martin Luther King Jr.###A Testament of Hope: The Essential Writings and Speeches
-We accept the love we think we deserve.###Stephen Chbosky,
+We accept the love we think we deserve.###Stephen Chbosky###The Perks of Being a Wallflower
 ```

 Note: Make sure that extraction of content does not infringe on copyrights (especially if used for commercial purposes)